Noble Arms

 Covers: blue-gold-silver.

-J. Siebmacher’s Grosses Und Allgemeines Wappenbuch4Gritzner Maximilian Otto Titan von Hefner and Johann Siebmacher.
+J. Siebmacher’s Grosses Und Allgemeines Wappenbuch7Gritzner Maximilian Otto Titan von Hefner and Johann Siebmacher.
 1896.
 J. Siebmacher’s Grosses Und Allgemeines Wappenbuch Bd.
 3 Abth.
 11 Der Adel Der Russischen Ostseeprovinzen Teil 1 Die Ritterschaft Neue vollst. geordnete und reich verm.
 Aufl ed.
 Nürnberg: Bauer & Raspe.

 Shield or escutcheon

-The arm, with a silver gauntlet, held a blue ball and was turned towards the right.5Stackelberg, Otto Magnus von.
+The arm, with a silver gauntlet, held a blue ball and was turned towards the right.8Stackelberg, Otto Magnus von.
 Genealogisches Handbuch der estländischen Ritterschaft.
 Görlitz, 1931.
-The arm is holding a bullet or ball but the Swedish description is two words for the same thing – a cannonball.6Rosell Johan, Bäckmark Magnus, Claes G Ellehag, Kaj Janzon and Gabriel Hildebrand.
+The arm is holding a bullet or ball but the Swedish description is two words for the same thing – a cannonball.9Rosell Johan, Bäckmark Magnus, Claes G Ellehag, Kaj Janzon and Gabriel Hildebrand.
 2019.
 Riddarhusets Vapensköldar Band 1.
 Stockholm: Riddarhusdirektionen.
 The armoured arm holding a cannonball signified a person with qualities of leadership, a person fit for high deeds, and one who has dared the terror of such a weapon in battle.
-The helmet cover is distributed with white, blue, and yellow.
+The helmet cover is distributed in white, blue, and yellow.

 Helmet and crest